lakosti/rs-training/README.md

 git branch -- my curently branch

-git branch 'namebranch' -- create a new branch
+git branch namebranch -- create a new branch

-get switch 'namebranch' -- switch the branch
+get checkout 'namebranch' -- switch the branch

 git clone http://github.com/link -- clone repo from github only one